-Doctoral studies at a University of Applied Sciences (UAS)
+Doctoral studies at a University of Applied Sciences (UAS) in Brandenburg

 For those who are passionate about research and want to establish themselves in academia, a further important qualification step inevitably follows after graduation: a doctorate, the equivalent to the PhD in Germany, is an opportunity to prove one's aptitude for academic work and to work independently on a previously unresolved research question.